seriaati/seriaati/README.md

 ## Discord Bots
 Image generation is done by [Pillow](https://github.com/python-pillow/Pillow) and designed with [Figma](https://www.figma.com/).

-🚩 [Hoyo Buddy](https://github.com/seriaati/hoyo-buddy): [**CURRENT MAIN PROJECT**] Feature rich, beautifully designed Discord bot for Hoyoverse gamers.
+🚩 [Hoyo Buddy](https://github.com/seriaati/hoyo-buddy): A feature rich, beautifully designed Discord bot for Hoyoverse gamers.
-🦢 [Shenhe](https://github.com/seriaati/shenhe_bot): A Genshin Imapct Discord bot, my largest and most sucessful project so far (discontinued), Hoyo Buddy is a rewrite of it.
+🦢 [Shenhe](https://github.com/seriaati/shenhe_bot): A Genshin Impact Discord bot, Hoyo Buddy is a rewrite of it.
 🔧 [Embed Fixer](https://github.com/seriaati/embed-fixer): A Discord bot that fixes social media embeds.
 📅 [Lumina](https://github.com/seriaati/lumina): Your life organizer on Discord.
 🖤 [Wuthery](https://github.com/Wuthery): A big project that I collab with other devs, it is a service for the game Wuthering Waves.
 💙 [Layla](https://github.com/seriaati/layla): A small bot with anime image searching features derived from Shenhe.
 🛝 [Sugari](https://github.com/Sugari-Bot): A multi-purpose Discord bot that I contributed a small part of.
+🐻 [Guoba Network](https://github.com/seriaati/guoba-network): Image sharing network implemented with Discord bot, made for a friend.

 ## API Wrappers